buddyboss/buddyboss-platform/src/readme.txt

 * Profiles - Fixed certain profile fields types preventing Repeater fields from saving
 * Forums - Fixed disabling 'Subscriptions' should remove Subscriptions from member profile
 * Forums - Fixed disabling 'Favorites' should remove Favorites from member profile
+* Forums - Restrict @mentions dropdown to list only members who have access to the forum
+* Groups - Restrict @mentions dropdown to list only members who have joined the group
 * Groups - When viewing group invitations page, fixed invitations showing incorrect dates
 * Groups - Improved the experience for accepting an invite into a private group
 * Media - Added media popups for all Documents and Photos posted into Forums and Messages